Tacitus89/gamesmod/README.md

-# Games Owned MOD for phpBB3.1
+# Games Collection Extension for phpBB3.1

-This is the repository for the development of the Games Owned MOD for phpBB3.1.
+This is the repository for the development of the Games Collection Extension for phpBB3.1.

 (c) 2015 [Marco Candian](tacitus@strategie-zone.de)<br />
 (c) 2009-2011 [Martin Eddy](mods@mecom.com.au)